 Philippa lives with her husband Ian and Munchie a Blue Cross rescue cat who gets up to lots of mischief and provides lots of entertainment for their neighbours…she has been spotted chasing a deer!
 Unfortunately Munchie doesn’t like other cats or dogs (or deer apparently) so Philippa’s parents look after Fred, the stray cat Philippa adopted when she lived at home, and George the Golden Retriever.

 Philippa can’t wait to meet you and your pet.
 She looks forward to having the opportunity to put the spring in their step and help them be the best they can whether that be winning at agility or just feeling comfortable moving around the house.

 Philippa is in the clinic Monday to Friday.

 Dr Charlotte Harris - Veterinary Surgeon

 Charlotte has worked for several years in general practice.
-Her interest in rehab was sparked by having a senior Toy poodle who struggled a little with her mobility as she got older.
+Her interest in rehab was sparked by having a senior Toy Poodle who struggled with her mobility as she got older.
 Not wanting to just give medication Charlotte looked into other complementary ways she could help.
 She discovered Veterinary Rehabilitation and the rest they say is history.
 Having seen how much it helped her Poodle, Charlotte was keen to use her skills to help other pets be more comfortable.

 Charlotte has completed her acupuncture training and is just finalising her formal rehabilitation practitioner training.
 She really enjoys helping your pet feel better and be more active, through pain management techniques and exercise.

 Charlotte still works part time in general practice and will be there to look after your pet when Philippa is away or the clinic is extra busy.